ETCLabs/sACN/docs/pages/using_dmx_merger.md

 There is a key distinction in how the merger interprets the lowest priority.
 The lowest universe priority is 0, but the lowest per-address priority is 1.
 This is because a per-address priority of 0 indicates that the source is not sending any levels to the corresponding slot.
-Therefore, if source A has a universe priority of 0 and a level of 10, and source B has a per-address priority of 0 and a level of 50, source A will still win despite having a lower level.
+Therefore, if Source A has a universe priority of 0 and a level of 10, and Source B has a per-address priority of 0 and a level of 50, Source A will still win despite having a lower level.
 This is because per-address priority 0 indicates that there is no level at this slot at all, whereas universe priority 0 simply indicates the lowest priority.
-If source B had a per-address priority of 1, then source B would win no matter what the levels were.
+If Source B had a per-address priority of 1, then Source B would win no matter what the levels were.

 Also keep in mind that if less than 512 per-address priorities are inputted, then the remaining slots will be treated as if they had a per-address priority of 0.